a/k/a My Qualified Disaster

 - Nicholas Felton Analysis Sheet

 - Excel Formula Sheet

 - Map Infograph Template

 - Final Review Sheet

 This was a different, necessary kind of insanity for me to finish my fourth year teaching even a little eager for a fifth.
 The price tag was steep.
 To accommodate this time-sucking project-based learning, we skipped a third of our logic unit in Geometry and fully jettisoned last year’s Platonic Solids project.

-If I weren't already guzzling away at this barrel of standards-based Kool-Aid, I'd write something agitated and truly inexcusable here about curriculum narrowing or the time cost of NCLB, but I remain convinced we need to settle on a list of necessary skills and then decide horse-in-front-of-cart-style on the best tools and projects to teach them6.
-I do not know if this was that.
+If I weren’t already guzzling away at this barrel of standards-based Kool-Aid, I’d write something agitated and truly inexcusable here about curriculum narrowing or the time cost of NCLB, but I remain convinced we need to settle on a list of necessary skills and then decide horse-in-front-of-cart-style on the best tools and projects to teach them

 There are twenty-four hours.
 No exceptions.
 I’m uncertain Feltron was the best use of our time.